 Extra creamy leek and potato soup

-- 2 tbsp Flora Buttery
+- 2 tablespoon Flora Buttery

 - 2 medium leeks halved lengthwise then sliced